Prospectus

 Introduction

-In the course of October, the students of the MA Middle Eastern Studies (research) are coupled with their research and thesis supervisor, one of the professors involved in the programme who (preferably) works on a topic of interest to the individual student.
+In the course of October, the students of the MA Asian Studies (research) are coupled with their research and thesis supervisor, one of the professors involved in the programme who (preferably) works on a topic of interest to the individual student.
 Together with the research and thesis supervisor, the student composes a programme which caters to her or his interest.

 Common Core Courses

 The programme consists of four semesters with a course load of 30 EC each.
 The courses have a weight of 10 EC each (a limited number of courses have a weight of 5 EC) and students generally follow three courses per semester.
 During the first year students have to take two Common Core Courses: ‘Critical Area Studies: Placing Your Research’ (Fall Semester) and ‘Methodologies in the Social Sciences and Humanities ’ (Spring Semester).
 The first one of these courses is obligatory for all students of both the MA Middle Eastern Studies (research) and the MA Asian Studies (research) and attended by them jointly.
-The other one may be replaced by courses from one (or more) of the national Dutch research schools in the Humanities.
+The other one may be replaced by courses from one (or more) of the [national Dutch research schools in the Humanities.

 Core Electives and Electives